rbroggi/btcnode/readme.md

 `bitcoin` is mounted in the docker container, and it's where the blockchain is downloaded.

+## Use tor as SOCKS proxy

+If you want to consult some websites from your workstation hosted in the same network as the node above you can leverage the tor proxy to mask your public IP address by using it as proxy (at the price of having a less performant browsing experience).
+Check the documentation of your browser for how to configure a SOCKS proxy.
+The address of your proxy will be `<your-node-ip>:9050`.

+A legit reason/situation for doing that is when you want to check in [mem.pool](https://mempool.space/) for a block that might contain a transaction that involves one of your wallets.
+You can consume the public service in a convenient way without having to disclose your IP.

 ## References

 * [host your hidden service with onion addresses](https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/)